ooawagaeri/tp/docs/UserGuide.md

 Retrieves the previously entered command

-Format: ‘Press Up arrow key’ / `history`
+Format: Press "Up arrow key" / `history`

 * ‘Press Up arrow key’ on the keyboard to gain the most recent command in the CRM.
 * `history` will list all history commands in the CRM